-The General Examination is an oral exam administered by the student’s supervisory committee, usually taken before the end of the third year.
+The General Examination is an oral exam administered by the student’s supervisory committee, usually taken prior to the start of the third year.
 It should be scheduled at least three weeks prior to the exam date, or more if so directed by the student’s supervisory committee.
 It has the following three components:

 - A written thesis proposal.
 The student is expected to outline a research topic which has the potential of leading to a PhD dissertation in applied mathematics.
 This written proposal should contain an outline of a thesis project, as well as an overview of the existing relevant literature.
 The written proposal should be made available to the supervisory committee one week before the general exam.